Sebastian-ehrig/Confined_active_particles/README.md

 The results of the simulation for ellipsoidal surfaces have been published in ["Curvature-controlled defect dynamics in active systems"]( https://journals.aps.org/pre/abstract/10.1103/PhysRevE.95.062609).

 The accepted version of the paper is available for free on arxiv: https://arxiv.org/abs/1610.05987.

 ---

+## Requirements

+You need the Statistics toolbox from Matlab installed.

+---